neuralvis/elpa-mirror/melpa/dw-readme.txt

 passphrase is generated.
 Put a wordlist for passphrase generation into the directory specified by ‘dw-directory’.
 It will be automatically generated the first time this package is loaded.
-If you don't already have a wordlist, you can find two common, english wordlists below:
+If you don't already have a wordlist, you can find two common, English wordlists below:

 https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt